weimeilin79/masterclass-connect/lab-02/readme.md

   "description": "Invalid Credentials"
 }
 ```
+- Route the transformed logs,
+  - If priority are smaller and equal to 3, send them to the `backend_error` topic
+  - Send the rest to an non-existing HTTP Endpoint `http://localhost:1234/notexist`, since this does not exist, you will need to implement a Dead Letter Queue (DLQ), simply send the failed message to the `DLQ` topic in Redpanda.

 In the [button label="Editor"](tab-1), under the working directory (`~/masterclass-connec/lab-02`), you should see a `rpcn.yaml` file.
 Go ahead and create your pipeline in it.
 To test and run the pipeline, simply go to the [button label="Terminal"](tab-0) and run: